TheTarquin/samesame/README.md

 * Play around more with zero-width nonbreaking space (since it's not technically a whitespace char, according to unicode spec.)
 * Create a special "discrete mode" that emphasizes characters with minimal visual difference in most contexts.
 * Handle multiline input
+* Figure out style guide and how best to enforce in pull requests

 Options:

 * -d - Discrete Mode
-* -i="input" - Pass input string as an option (for script friendliness)
+* -i="infile" - Pass input as a file
+* -o="outfile" - Write result to a file
 * -v - Verbose mode
 * -h - Print Help